No Need To Delay Conception After a Miscarriage

 The Chances of Having a Second Miscarriage

 A recent study published in Obstetrics and Gynecology examined whether the interpregnancy interval after a miscarriage impacted the risk of another miscarriage.
 This study included a group of 514 women who had recently miscarried.
 Of these, 15.7% had another miscarriage with their next pregnancy.
 Trying to conceive again immediately was not associated with an increased risk of another miscarriage, however.
 In fact, the patients who conceived within 3 months of their initial miscarriage had the lowest risk of a repeat miscarriage (7.3%).
 Women who conceived 6-18 months after their miscarriage had a 22.1% chance of a repeat miscarriage.
-Based on these findings, there does not appear to be any benefit to delaying conception after a first miscarriage.
+Based on these findings, there is no need to delay conception after a miscarriage.

 At Fertility Centers of New England, many patients come to us because they are struggling with infertility and/or miscarriages.
 We are proud to have helped thousands of patients realize their dream of becoming a parent.
 While fertility treatment often feels like a marathon, the majority of patients will ultimately be successful.
 Our pregnancy rates remain outstanding, and we are very committed to delivering exemplary patient-centered care.
-If you have questions about your fertility or would like to set up a consultation, please contact us today.